Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 1. The [Android Open Accessory protocol (*AOA*)](https://source.android.com/devices/accessories/protocol.html).
 This [sample project](https://github.com/Geotab/android-external-device-example "Android Open Accessory Sample") can be used as a framework.
 2. USB-CDC (Communications Device Class)

-#### Powering a device using the IOX-NFC
-Both the IOX-USB and the IOX-RS232 can provide power to an Add-On Device.

-- The IOX-USB can provide 5V/1.5A as a power output.
-- The IOX-RS232 supports 900mA at 12/24V to the external red (power) and black (ground) wires.
-However, it is not required to power the Add On device using the IOX-RS232.

-\* *Note* \- It is possible to detect Go Device Resets by monitoring continuity of the output power voltage.

 ## Integration Process

 The following process should be followed when integrating a third-party device with the GO device using our Third-Party Data Protocol.